 Full & Continental Breakfast Buffets

 We provide a continental breakfast for every guest at no extra charge.
 The continental breakfast is included with your room.
-For the full breakfast buffet, we ask for $3 per person over 10 years old per meal.
+For the full breakfast buffet, we ask for a small fee per person over 10 years old per meal.
 Payment is by honor system and goes into the black boxes in the dining room.
 We kindly ask for your support so we can continue to provide the full breakfast at this affordable price.

 For the full breakfast buffet, we put out delicious hot eggs and oatmeal with syrup, cinnamon or brown sugar.
 During the peak season, we also have pancakes (Blynai) or French toast.
 During some weeks, homemade Lithuanian farmers cheese (Ukininku Suris) is also available.